This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Keep these two factors in mind before starting a diet

-It is no secret to anyone that stress slows down losing those extra pounds.
-And if you've recently been ill, then it's important that your body make a full recovery before you go on a diet.
+It's no secret to anyone that stress makes losing those extra pounds a little delayed.
+And if you have recently been sick, then it is important for your body to fully recover before putting it on a diet.

 The main thing is that you focus on maintaining an adequate and varied healthy diet to support your immune system at all times.
 It could be one of the considered best diets that we are going to begin to explain to you.